sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-detail-page/cp-mobile-dev-kit-detail-page.md

 [ACCORDION-BEGIN [Step 3: ](Set the OnPress of the customer list)]

-Go back to the `Customers_List page` and set the `OnPress` event of the Contact Cell table.
-You will link the Contact Cell table to the `NavToCustomers_Detail.action` so that when an end-user selects a customer, the Customer Detail page will open.
+Go back to the `Customers_List page` and set the `OnPress` event of the Contact Cell table control.
+You will link the Contact Cell table control to the `NavToCustomers_Detail.action` so that when an end-user selects a customer, the Customer Detail page will open.
 MDK automatically passes the selected customer to the detail page.

 In `Customers_List page`, select the **Contact Cell Table** control, **click** the link icon under the **Events** tab for the `OnPress` property to open the Object Browser.